2002 Michigan Attorney General election

 The 2002 Michigan Attorney General election was held on November 5, 2002.
 Incumbent Democratic Attorney General Jennifer Granholm chose not to seek re-election and instead successfully ran for governor.
-Republican nominee Mike Cox defeated Democratic nominee Gary Peters with 48.86% of the vote in a close race decided by less than 6,000 votes.
+Republican nominee Mike Cox narrowly defeated Democratic nominee Gary Peters with 48.86% of the vote in a close race decided by 5,200 votes.
 Cox became the first Republican to win the Attorney General office in Michigan since Frank Millard did so in 1950.